 There are so many vintage perfumes that lived great lives, were a gift to those who wore them, and then went away, whether remembered today or not.
 I’m all for preservation, and recognize that the art of perfumery remains largely undocumented and without theoretical consideration in the formal sense.
 There should be as many institutions like Osmothèque as there are modern art museums.
 The Theory of Perfume should be an elective in mainstream universities.
 (I’m not kidding.)
 But I also recognize that perfumery is an art that, like dance, is experiential and temporal.
 In fact, this aspect of both dance and perfume is both desirable and noble.
 It helps me to feel alive to be in the midst of something beautiful that will in fact end.

 Robert Piguet’s line is a good example of the value of multiple strategies.
 Bandit, Fracas, Baghari, Futur—reformulate to the original specs as best you can with good intentions, quality components and creative talent.
-But then there’s Visa.
-What a simple, smartly executed notion: keep the name, allow a great perfumer (again Guichard) to reincarnate it.
+But then there’s Visa: keep the name, allow a great perfumer (again Guichard) to reincarnate it.
 No deception, no lie, no marketing sleight-of-hand.
 Visa isn’t an attempt to recreate the original.
 It takes the qualities and intentions of the original and then gives us something novel.
 The majority of Piguet’s fragrances are completely new models and they stand as equal members in the line with the icons Bandit and Fracas.

 Find a New Solution